Top Gear: Dare Devil

 Top Gear: Dare Devil is a racing video game for the PlayStation 2.
 It was developed by Papaya Studio and published by Kemco in 2000.

 Gameplay

 This game consists of single-player and multiplayer.
 In single-player, the player drives around one of four cities, Rome, London, Tokyo and San Francisco - collecting Dare Devil Coins.
 If all Coins in a level are collected, the player unlocks a secret car.
 What also can be collected are keys and wrenches that open up bonus missions.
 After winning a bonus mission, the player can unlock a paint job for the car used.

 The player can also free roam around cities.

-There are twelve cars players can drive; names in brackets are those they resemble.